TITLE 6 PRIMARY AND SECONDARY EDUCATION

 A. Registration and disclosure duties of public officials.

-(1) Upon becoming a public official, a person shall provide registration information to the authority office as listed below.
-This information shall be updated every April and shall be available to the public at all times:
+(1) Upon becoming a public official, a person shall provide a financial disclosure to the secretary of state and a copy to the authority office as listed below.
+This information shall be updated by January 31 at midnight each year thereafter as long as the filer holds the same position and shall be available to the public at all times:

 (a) name;